The easiest way to capture UTM parameters in Wix Forms

 • Channel Drilldown 1 = Google

-Additionally, Attributer will include the specific landing page and subdirectory the user landed on:
+On top of that, Attributer also captures the specific landing page and subdirectory where the visitor first arrived:

 4. UTM parameters are captured by Wix